Court Suspends Thai PM Prayut From Office - UrduPoint

 "The court considered the petition and supporting documents and deems the facts according to the request indicate reasonable grounds to suspect that there is a case as requested," the statement said.

 "Thus, a majority vote (five against four) for (Prayut) to be suspended as prime minister, effective August 24, 2022, until the court issues a verdict."
-A caretaker will be appointed to lead the government, with current Deputy Prime Minister Prawit Wongsuwan among the favourite candidates tipped for the role.
+Prayut, who will continue in his role as defence minister, has 15 days to respond to the case against him.

+Prawit Wongsuwan, one of Prayut's deputies and another former army chief, will take over as caretaker prime minister while the case is decided.

+"The current cabinet will continue its duty as normal because General Prayut has not been ousted from his post, only suspended from duty," said Wissanu Krea-ngam, another deputy prime minister.

+Pita Limjaroenrat, leader of the opposition Move Forward Party, which was among those that backed the petition, said the country needed fresh leadership.

+"It is like rowing a boat round the bathtub, going from General Prayut to General Prawit," Pita told reporters at parliament.

-It is not the first time the Constitutional Court has played a role in Thai politics -- it cancelled the results of general election in 2006 and 2014.
+- Legal wrangle - It is not the first time the Constitutional Court has played a role in Thai politics -- it cancelled the results of general elections in 2006 and 2014.

 The kingdom's 2017 constitution bars the prime minister from serving more than eight years in total, and opposition parties say Prayut, who took power in a 2014 coup, has reached the limit.